 For the longest time, I was “just a writer” or “just a freelancer.”
 I did work for hire, chasing one project after another with no big-picture plans, no strategy, and no stability.
 I was working in my business, but failing to own my business.
 It took me far too long to develop a CEO mindset, but now I am a boss (and just has left my vocabulary).

 Now, I’m a business coach for women entrepreneurs and I love helping other women make the same mindset shift.
-My mentoring programs help freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs, create frameworks for sustainable success, and achieve more than they thought possible.
+My programs help freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs, create frameworks for sustainable success, and achieve more than they thought possible.

 When I’m not working, I’m probably with my husband and son.
 I’m a Green Bay Packers owner, lifelong St. Louis Cardinals fan, craft beer lover, and Golden Girls, enthusiast.
 When I have time and energy, I also blog at Cooking With Vinyl, which pairs my passions for cooking and listening to LPs.
 I have five tattoos, hate cantaloupe, and just don’t understand why anyone would choose the Rolling Stones over the Beatles.

 Remain Authentic.
 Prioritize Quality.
 Be Creative.
 Have Fun.